coleHafner/supl-client/README.md

 # Supl Client
 This is a supl client bundled with a server to run it using Vagrant.
+This is based off [this supl project](https://github.com/tajuma/supl).
+See [official docs here](https://github.com/colehafner/supl#supl-client).

 ## Getting started
 - Install [vagrant](https://www.vagrantup.com/docs/installation/)